|Rewards Rating:||3.8 / 5|

 When you add the higher annual bonus to the yearly travel credit, it is easy to offset the Priority card’s slightly higher fee.

 The Southwest Rapid Rewards Priority card is issued by Chase, which has a good customer service reputation.
 In J.D.
-Power’s 2019 customer satisfaction survey, the bank scored 807, tied for third out of 11 major issuers.
+Power’s 2020 customer satisfaction survey, the bank scored 809, fourth highest among 11 major issuers.
 Chase offers 24/7 customer service, but unfortunately does not have an online chat feature – which can make it a bit more difficult to find quick answers to simple questions.

 The Southwest Rapid Rewards Priority card is designed for users with good to excellent credit (above 670), so you’ll want to ensure you meet those qualifications before you apply.
 Additionally, Chase is strict about how many credit cards you can have open at a time, holding applicants to the 5/24 rule.
 That means if you’ve opened five or more credit cards with any issuer in the past 24 months, it is likely you won’t be approved.